dominant-strategies/quais-by-example/util-grind-address/README.md

 ## Example Breakdown

 The `index.js` script takes in smart contract ABI, bytecode, an `rpcURL`, and private key for a shard specific address.
-The private key and RPC URL will be used to simulate a transaction that will grind the address.
+The private key and RPC URL loaded from your .env file will be used to simulate a transaction that will grind the address.

 We get the smart contract ABI and bytecode by importing a QRC20 json file.
 You can find the QRC20 json files in the [solidityX contracts repo](https://github.com/dominant-strategies/SolidityX-Contracts).
 We then specify the `rpcURL` and private key for the chain we want to grind the contract address for, in this case, Cyprus 1.